-- 1. Remove the cover.
+- 1. Remove the computer cover.
 See "Removing the cover" on page 10. - 2.
-Remove the front bezel by pressing downward on the plastic tabs 1 and pulling the bezel as shown.
+Remove the front bezel by releasing the three plastic tabs inside the chassis and remove the bezel as shown.

 3. Remove the static shield from the drive bay by using a flat-blade screwdriver to gently pry it loose.